jsdelivrbot/tutorial/docs/3-goLive/3-goLive.md

 7. After an hour after the initial setup, you should be able to reach the deployed site in your browser under e.g. <a href='https://staging.mydomain.com' target='_blank'>https://staging.mydomain.com</a>.
 Note the use of "https".
 If you visit too quickly, the browser will complain that the site certificate is invalid.
 If this happens, try again after a while.
 The CDN caches static files for greater performance in multiple distributed datacenters.
 For advanced users: Cache-Control response headers are set in /topseed-srv/util/Decider.js.

-8. TBD Edit /helloworld-webroot/page/one/_hello.md again (see Lab 1: 5.).
+8. Edit /helloworld-webroot/page/one/_hello.md again (see Lab 1: 5.).
 To deploy the change, follow step 2 above.
 In CDN77 Overview, change "What is your domain?" to the new URL, and click "SAVE CHANGES".
 To make the changes appear on the CDN edge servers immediately, use CDN77 "CDN/Purge" on /page/one/.

 9. Optional: Once you are ready to move from staging to production, you would either edit the CNAME for www to point to the same CDN domain (e.g. 1234567890.rsc.cdn77.org) or add a new CDN resource such as 'www.mydomain.com' that may also use a new ZEIT.co domain created when redeploying the app to ZEIT.co NOW (see 2.)